 October 2012 Changed fashion-themed aunnual fundraising event to a food tasting event at OZ.

+February 2010 Mixer at the Nashville Ballet.
 Nearly 75 people attended the first new-format mixer of 2010 at the Nashville Ballet.
 Delicious food was provided by Nuvo Burrito and drinks from Woodland Wine Merchant.
 Attendees enjoyed a sneak-peek at a rehearsal of the Nashville Ballet.

 February 2009 Several leaders in Nashville's GLBT community gave informative presentations including TEP President Christopher Sanders; Nashvile Pride President Pam Wheeler; Jeremy Davis, co-chair of the HumanRights Campaign Equality Dinner; Chamber board members Michael Fluck and Jerry Jones, co-chairs of Unpredictable Fashion Show; and David Glasgow, candidate for District 18 Metro Council.